Ghugni/Dried Yellow Peas Curry

 • The consistency of Ghugni should be moderately thick, so, adjust water accordingly while cooking.

-• My Mom used to add small & thin fried coconut chips into Ghugni.
+• Sometimes, my mother used to add fried coconut chips to Ghugni.
 Check this post to know-how.

 Ghugni